dev-academy-programme/student-prep/prep-curriculum/core-neuro-growth-mindset.md

 Exploration | Time to box |
 ------------|----------|
-Explore | 1.5 hours
+Explore | 30 minutes
-Discuss and Reflect  | 1 hour |
+Discuss and Reflect  |30 minutes |